mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 **Same person**: Thank you.

 **Katagiri**: That is called *shikan*: wholeheartedness.
-Or [speaking of consciousness], in Tenzo Kyōkun it says [there are] three minds: magnanimous mind, [parental] mind, joyous mind.
+Or [speaking in terms of consciousness], in Tenzo Kyōkun it says [there are] three minds: magnanimous mind, [parental] mind, joyous mind.
 If you want to express it in terms of the human emotional aspect, you can say magnanimous mind; psychologically, you can explain it like this.
 But your practice as activity is nothing but *shikan*: just [be].

 ##### 30:10